lsprangers/lsprangers.github.io/docs/aws_sap/SECURITY.md

 - Cloudwatch, in worst case, takes 15 minutes to deliver an event
 - EventBridge can be triggered for any API call
 - Cloudwatch logs get events streamed to it from CloudTrail, and metric filter is a streaming tumbling window
-- Events are delivered to S3 every 5 minutes, but with this we get durability, integrity, and many other features for ensuring data protection
+- Events are delivered to S3 every 5 minutes, but with this you get durability, integrity, and many other features for ensuring data protection

 ## KMS
 AWS Key Management Service (KMS) is a way to use keys, certificates, and ***encryption in general*** across services and resources